DeviaVir/zenbot/docs/FAQ.md

 Please note that these instructions are for Windows 10.

-To install Zenbot on Windows it is currently required to have Visual Studio 2015 installed (because of the analytic-forex package).

 1. Install the "Bash on Windows subsystem" (see https://msdn.microsoft.com/en-us/commandline/wsl/about for more information)

 > Note: You can then choose between Ubuntu, Fedora and OpenSUSE in the Windows store.

 2. Open a terminal window, your disks will now be mounted under `/mnt/*`.
 So for example navigate to your directory (example: `cd /mnt/c/zenbot`)